lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    The agreement with the expected energy profile is reasonable, despite some noise in the central part.
+    The agreement with the expected energy profile is reasonable, despite some noise in the central part (where fewer data points are available due to the repulsive potential).

 The limits of free sampling
 ---------------------------

 ..  container:: justify

     If we increase the value of :math:`U_0`, the average number of atoms in the central region will decrease, making it difficult to obtain a good resolution for the free energy profile.
-For instance, using :math:`U_0 = 10 \epsilon`, not a single atom crosses the central part of the simulation, despite the 8 ns of simulation.
+For instance, when running the same simulation using :math:`U_0 = 10 \epsilon`, not a single atom explores the central part of the simulation box during the 8 ns of simulation.
+In that case, using an enhanced sampling method is preferred; see the next section.

 .. figure:: ../figures/level3/free-energy-calculation/density_profile_large_potential-light.png
    :alt: Averaged density profile with large potential